 - Clicking or popping sounds that get louder when turning

 If your vehicle is displaying any of these worrisome symptoms, call 12th Street Auto Care Center right away.
-One of our certified mechanics will take a look at your driveline and offer an affordable repair or replacement for all broken, worn or irregular parts.
+One of our ASE-certified mechanics will take a look at your vehicle and offer affordable driveline repairs or replacements for all broken, worn or irregular parts.

 Napa Service Assistant